Skip to content

 • Horseback riding

-If you are interested in learning how to self-treat, The Trigger Point Therapy Workbook is an excellent how-to book.
-It describes the TrP phenomenon and includes diagrams showing TrPs' locations and how to treat them.
+If you are interested in learning how to self-treat low-back pain, The Trigger Point Therapy Workbook is an excellent how-to book.
+It describes the TrP phenomenon, includes diagrams showing TrPs' locations, and provides instructions on how to treat them.

 NOTE: If you plan to use the workbook, you will need one of these tools for treatment.

-The first is massage balls.
-The balls are used by placing the ball between you and the wall.
-The ball applies pressure to the TrP.
-You gently roll the ball around to massage the muscle.
-The Kieba Massage Lacrosse Balls are the right size and hardness to get the job done.
+The first option is massage balls.
+You place the ball between your lower back and the wall, applying pressure to the tender areas.
+Then, you gently roll the ball around to massage the muscle.

 The other tool often used is the Thera Cane Massager.
-The Thera Cane is used on the QL muscle to treat one particular TrP that cannot be treated with a massage ball.
-It is also recommended for those who have mobility or balance problems as you do not have to lean and balance against a wall to treat the muscle.
+The Thera Cane is used on the QL muscle to treat one TrP that cannot be treated with a massage ball.
+It is also recommended for those with mobility or balance problems, as you do not have to lean and balance against a wall to treat the muscle.

 Treatment consistency is vital to deactivate trigger points entirely.
 QL muscles respond best to 2-3 treatments of 1-2 minutes spread throughout the day.